9664250/TeamSparkleRocket/README.md

 Trial 1: No time
 Trial 2: No time!!
 Could grab the donut, but positioning was completely wrong!
 Need to give driver more practice.
 Will spend next period helping driver practice.
-Trial 3:

 ### 11/6/25

 Plan for today:
 * Let driver practice!
 That's all we need, then we can go to do trial 3.
+* Start implementing sensors.
+Plan out what to add.

-* Trial 3 results:
+Trial 3 results: 1:06 !!!
+Twelve seconds above the top (current) leader.
+It was successful.

+Plan for sensors:

+Photo of sensor we'll be adding.